-Pandan waffles are available widely in Vietnam, something that I saw frequently during our last trip, but the hard part is finding the perfect waffle with a balance of extra chewiness on the inside and crunch on the outside while giving you ample flavors of pandan and coconut.
+Pandan waffles are available widely in Vietnam, something that I saw frequently during our previous trip in 2020, but the hard part is finding the perfect waffle with a balance of extra chewiness on the inside and crunch on the outside while giving you ample flavors of pandan and coconut.

-I am lucky that we have restaurants like Lee’s or Bambu (the latter is my favorite waffle) nearby, but I wanted to figure out a homemade recipe that I can make at home.
-Being a quality control freak, I also like that I can make the waffle perfect to my needs.
+I am lucky that we have restaurants like Lee’s Sandwiches or Bambu (the latter is my favorite waffle) nearby, but I wanted to figure out a homemade recipe that I can make at home.
+Being a quality control freak, I also like that I can make the waffle to my exact specifications.

-Not using tapioca starch in the recipe at all made it super crispy, but not gooey enough.
-To achieve this balance, I use a combination of tapioca starch, rice flour (not glutinous rice flour), and all-purpose wheat flour.
+- Not using tapioca starch at all in the recipe made it super crispy, but not gooey enough.
+To achieve a better balance, I use a combination of tapioca starch, rice flour (not glutinous rice flour), and all-purpose wheat flour.

-An important note about the flours.
+- An important note about the flours we use.
 I’m seeing many people being confused about the mention of “all-purpose wheat flour” in the recipe so I reworded it.
 All-purpose flour is the normal, white, bleached flour you can buy at just about every grocery store.
-It’s not whole wheat flour, or any kind of specialty product.
+It’s not whole wheat flour, or any kind of hard to find product.

 Waffle cooking tips